Check-in for Week Long Experience Overnight Campers will be on Sunday from 3:30 PM to 5:00 PM pm at the Overnight Camp facilities.

 Harford Memorial Hospital in Havre de Grace is 7 miles from the Aberdeen complex and 11 miles from West Nottingham Academy.
 Parents are notified immediately if a camper needs to be transported to the hospital or emergency room.

-Possibilities include trips to Wilmington BlueRocks games, swimming at the Aberdeen Swim Center, bowling, miniature golf, and field day.
+Possibilities include trips to Aberdeen IronBirds games, swimming at the Aberdeen Swim Center, bowling, miniature golf, and field days.

 We use a reputable bus service to transport campers to these activities, and each driver goes through an extensive background check.

-Breakfast and dinner will be served at the West Nottingham cafeterias, and lunch will be catered on-site at the Ripken Experience Aberdeen complex for all campers.
+Breakfast and dinner will be served at the Overnight Facility cafeterias, and lunch will be catered on-site at the Ripken Experience Aberdeen complex for all campers.
 Vegetarian options are available, and all food is served peanut-oil free.

 Yes.
 Camp staff stay overnight with campers in the dorms, and there is also a security staff person on site from 11:00 pm to 7:00 am at West Nottingham Academy.